 5/1 ARM: Using this type of 30-year mortgage, a buyer pays a fixed interest rate for the first five years of the mortgage and after that, the interest rate varies annually based on an index to which the rate is tied.
 Again, this type of loan is ideal for those who will move before the five years is up, as they won’t have to contend with an interest rate that might rise.
 Crucially, though, depending on the state of the economy, it’s also possible for the rate to fall, though this is not typical.
 Compare 3 and 5-year ARM rate loans.

-15-year: This is another fixed-rate mortgage, but it condenses the length of time until the loan is paid off.
-So a buyer would pay less in interest over the entire length of the loan, but their monthly mortgage payment would be considerably higher than with a traditional 30-year mortgage.
+15-year Mortgage: This represents another fixed-rate mortgage option, but it shortens the time it takes to fully repay the loan.
+While a buyer would pay less in interest over the entire loan duration, their monthly mortgage payment would be substantially higher compared to a conventional 30-year mortgage.

-Mortgage insurance: In most traditional private loans, if a buyer makes a down payment of less than 20%, they will have to pay an additional monthly cost for mortgage insurance.
-This goes away when the value of the house exceeds the remaining loan amount by 20% or more, though you may need to make a special request to have it removed.
+Mortgage Insurance: In most conventional private loans, if a buyer’s down payment is less than 20% of the home’s purchase price, they are typically required to make an additional monthly payment for mortgage insurance.
+This cost ceases when the property’s value surpasses the remaining loan amount by 20% or more.
+However, requesting its removal may be necessary.

-Equity: This term refers to the home’s value minus any remaining mortgage amount that’s still owed.
-When you sell your home, this figure is tied to how much profit you will get, which is why it’s generally considered good practice to put down at least 20% of the purchase price of your home.
-This amount also varies depending on the state of the housing market where you live, and while a home will generally increase in value over time, variations in the economy and housing market can actually cause a home to lose value.
+Equity: This term denotes the value of the home minus the outstanding mortgage balance.
+When selling your home, this figure is directly linked to the profit you’ll receive.
+Therefore, it is generally advisable to make a down payment of at least 20% of the home’s purchase price.
+The specific amount may vary based on the local housing market conditions.
+While homes generally appreciate in value over time, fluctuations in the economy and housing market can lead to depreciation.

-Closing costs: These one-time fees are paid by both buyer and seller in order to transfer a property after the closing of an escrow period, which is usually around 30 days.
-These costs vary by location, and they are calculated using a percentage of the home’s value.
-Typically, a buyer will pay fees to their lender, real estate agent, title company and other fees, and in California, you can expect these fees to total between 2% and 5% of the sale price.
+Closing Costs: These are one-time charges paid by both the buyer and seller to facilitate the property’s transfer following the closure of an escrow period, typically lasting around 30 days.
+The precise amount of these expenses is contingent on the property’s location and is calculated as a percentage of the home’s value.
+Generally, the buyer is responsible for fees to their lender, real estate agent, title company, and other related expenses.
+In California, these fees generally amount to approximately 2% to 5% of the property’s sale price.